Categories: Camping RecipesDinner

 Food Before Fireworks: A Simple 4th of July Menu

-While it might not be the ultimate “food holiday” (it’s hard to compete with Thanksgiving), I bet you can’t picture a Fourth of July celebration without conjuring up images of someone grilling burgers, corn on the cob, or biting into a juicy slice of watermelon.
-This food also lends itself well to camp cooking; it’s not particularly fussy or extravagant, and because so many summer foods are at their seasonal peaks, you don’t need to do much in the way of preparation to make them shine.
+While it might not be the ultimate “food holiday” (it’s hard to compete with Thanksgiving), it’s hard to picture a Fourth of July celebration without conjuring up images of someone grilling burgers, cooking corn on the cob, or biting into a juicy slice of watermelon.
+This food lends itself to camp cooking—it’s not particularly fussy, and because so many summer foods are at their seasonal peaks, you don’t need to do much in the way of preparation to make them shine.

 Serves 4 | 25 minutes total